Ready to get started on your smile journey?

 If you lose one of your aligner trays, please contact us immediately.
 If you are close to changing to a new set of aligners anyway, we may recommend you advance to the next set.
 If not, we can work on getting you a new set of aligners.

 Every patient’s treatment at Lucan Orthodontics is 100% customised.
 Because each case is unique, and requires a different length and type of treatment, there is no one answer for treatment costs.
-We will be able to tell you the exact cost of your treatment at your free, no-obligation consultation with us.
+We will be able to tell you the exact cost of your treatment at your consultation with us.

 Treatment with braces shouldn’t hurt.
 You may experience some soreness and discomfort after fitting and adjustment appointments as your teeth adjust to the new positions.
 This discomfort should go away within a few days, and can easily be treated with over-the-counter pain relief.